MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/toast-headers.md

 ---
-Description: Learn how to use headers to visually group your toast notifications in Action Center.
+description: Learn how to use headers to visually group your toast notifications in Action Center.
 title: Toast headers
 label: Toast headers
 template: detail.hbs